Do You Need Homeowners Insurance During Construction?

 Faulty Workmanship

-Builder's risk insurance doesn't usually cover defects or failures in the construction process due to poor-quality work or improper techniques.
-This coverage gap emphasizes the importance of hiring reputable contractors and tradespeople.
+Builder's risk insurance doesn't cover defects or failures from poor-quality work or improper techniques.
+Hire reputable contractors and tradespeople.

 house2 icon